Huskarhero/django-shop/docs/reference/notifications.rst

 customer, and normally he's the first one to be informed, if something changes.

 But other persons in the context of this e-commerce site might also be interested into a notification.
-In **django-SHOP** all staff Users qualify, as it is assumed that they belong to the group eligible to manage the site.
+In **djangoSHOP** all staff Users qualify, as it is assumed that they belong to the group eligible to manage the site.